 When you first step into Çanakkale, you are greeted by the famous breeze of the strait and the whispers of history.
 But where can you best feel the rhythm, energy, and soul of this city?
 The answer is clear: on the Kordon (waterfront).
 If you're looking for a guide on things to do on the Çanakkale Waterfront, you've come to a place that offers much more than just a promenade.
 This is the very heart of the city, where legends meet modern life, Asia meets Europe, and thousands of years of history meet the sea.
 In this guide, we'll show you how to experience the Kordon not like a tourist, but like a local.
 If you're ready, let's embark on an unforgettable journey along Çanakkale's unique coastline!

-Get a close look at the horse used in the filming of "Troy" and gifted to the city
+Get a close look at the horse used in the filming of Troy and gifted to the city

 As you walk along the waterfront, the colossal structure that appears before you will instantly transport you to the legends of thousands of years ago.
 But wait, this isn't just any model of the Trojan Horse.
-This is the actual horse used in the famous 2004 movie "Troy," directed by Wolfgang Petersen and starring Brad Pitt!.
+This is the actual horse used in the famous 2004 movie Troy, directed by Wolfgang Petersen and starring Brad Pitt!.
 After filming concluded, the production company, Warner Bros., gifted this magnificent work to Çanakkale, the land where the legend was born, thanks to the efforts of the Ministry of Culture and Tourism.

 This horse is so massive that you feel like an ant next to it.
 It was constructed with a steel skeleton weighing approximately 12 tons, covered with fiberglass.
 Reaching a height of 12.4 meters, this enormous structure has become one of the city's most popular photo spots.
 You may not have read Homer's ancient epic, but you've likely seen the movie.
 This horse creates a tangible bridge between the film you watched and the ancient legend, making an abstract history almost palpable and visible.
 Remember that while access to this horse in the city center is completely free, you'll need to enter the archaeological site to see the other model in the Ancient City of Troy.